codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/configuration-file/nodes.md

 </dont_wrap_params>
 ```

-Disables parameters wrapping (matching actual parameters against format ones with neccessary casts) against specific method or all methods of specific class.
+Disables parameters wrapping (matching actual parameters against format ones with necessary casts) against specific method or all methods of specific class.
 This is required if the method uses variadic template arguments and actual wrapping would fail.

 Only 'class' and 'method' subnodes are allowed here.